 Where can I find the Policies and Standards?

-- Federal Common Certificate Policy is the certificate policy for the Federal Root Certification Authority.
+- X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework is the certificate policy for the U.S. Federal Root Certification Authority.

-- Federal Bridge Certificate Policy is the certificate policy for the Federal Bridge Certification Authority.
+- X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA) is the certificate policy for the FBCA.

-- X.509 Certificate and CRL Extensions Profile specifies certificate and certificate revocation list (CRL) extension profiles for FPKI infrastructure systems.
+- X.509 Certificate and CRL Extensions Profile specifies certificate and CRL extensions profiles for Federal PKI infrastructure systems.

-- OMB 2016 Circular A-130 establishes general policy for the planning, budgeting, governance, acquisition, and management of Federal information, personnel, equipment, funds, IT resources and supporting infrastructure and services.
+- OMB Circular A-130, Managing Federal Information as a Strategic Resource (2016) establishes general policy for the planning, budgeting, governance, acquisition, and management of federal information, personnel, equipment, funds, IT resources, and supporting infrastructure and services.